Saqib2000510/HR_Analytics_Dashboard/README.md

 - Importing data in Power BI
 - Power Query in Power BI
 - Using of DAX functions
-- Measurces and Calculations in Power BI
-- Charts in Power BI
+- Using Charts in Power BI
-- Filters and Slicers in Power BI
+- Using Filters and Slicers in Power BI
-- Dashboard in Power BI
+- Creating a Dashboard in Power BI
-- Export Power BI Dashboard
+- Exporting Power BI Dashboard
-- Insights from Dashboard
+- Obtaining Insights from Dashboard